22 Adoption Reference Letter Samples (How to Write) + Tips

 Information about their marriage/relationship

-You should also provide information on what you have observed about the marriage or relationship of the adoptive parents.
-For example, highlight whether the couple gets along by outlining if they are compassionate or fight a lot.
-These details help social workers determine the type of atmosphere the child is likely to find within the home.
+Highlight whether the couple gets along by outlining if they are compassionate or fight a lot.
+These details help social workers determine the type of atmosphere the child is likely to find in the home.

 Current parenting skills and experience